jordansissel/shatty/README.md

 * Improve & document recording format
   * Currently a sequence of [play_time, length, data].pack("GNA*")
 * Implement a terminal emulator so we can calculate key frames to better support playback/rewind

+## web server

+You can run the webserver (basically a thin proxy) with 'ruby web.rb'